Prince Harry Finally Introduced Kate Middleton And Princess Charlotte To Girlfriend Markle

 — People Magazine (@people) January 15, 2017

-Markle made headlines after she was spotted leaving Kensington Palace by way of the back door in the weeks following and the palace reps confirmed that Meghan had been staying there with Harry.
+Markle made headlines after she was spotted leaving Kensington Palace by way of the back door in the weeks following, and the palace reps confirmed that Meghan had been staying there with Harry.
 As for Meghan’s ties thus far to the other royals, there has only been speculation.
 However, Kensington Palace reps have now officially verified that Meghan Markle has just recently been introduced to Kate Middleton, which indicates that the relationship between she and the Prince are very serious.
 The Daily Mail shares the new details about the royal meeting.

 “Prince Harry has introduced girlfriend Meghan Markle to Kate Middleton for the first time.
 The actress also met the Prince’s niece, Princess Charlotte, during the trip to Kensington Palace.A source [said] that Kate was ‘really looking forward’ to meeting Miss Markle and added that the meeting was very ‘important’ to Harry.”